 More posts from Steamboat Models -The Rare Investment

-It's not surprising that a resurgence has occurred within office settings that overlook shorelines.
-Whether it be on the river...or the mighty Atlantic, executives are taking a second ...
+It's not surprising that a resurgence has occurred in office settings that overlook American shorelines on the eastern seaboard and across the Atlantic.
+Whether it be on the river...or ...

 It is not surprising that this subject matter has not been recognized in the arts.
 However, it is a subject that warrants appreciation for its unique form of symmetry and balance when ...

 When travelling in and around New England, it would not be surprising to discover a small, yet interesting multi-oared boat model displayed somewhere in a home, office, or library ...

 Documents, motion pictures, lectures, and annual gatherings -all are mediums working together to bring back the era of whaling.
 With this year's celebration at Mystic Seaport, in Mystic ...